cidgoh/DataHarmonizer/docs/README_schema_editor.md

    - Right-click **within the highlighted selection** to preserve the multi-row selection while opening the context menu.
 3. Right-click the selection and choose **Copy to schema**.
 4. In the dialog that appears:
-   - Choose the **target schema** from the drop-down list.
-The schema(s) the selected rows belong to are shown as disabled and cannot be chosen as a target.
+   - Choose the **target schema** from the **Copy to schema** drop-down.
+The source schema(s) are shown as disabled and cannot be chosen as a target.
-   - Review the **Dependencies** list, if shown.
-Any structural items that must accompany the selection (see below) are listed here.
+   - Review the three optional sections described below.
 5. Click **Copy**.
 The rows are appended to the appropriate tabs of the target schema, and a confirmation message reports how many rows were written.

+#### Dialog sections

+**Section 1 — Selected rows and their parents (always copied)** This section is always visible.
+The selected rows are listed first, grouped under their tab name.
+Below them, any structural items they depend on that are not yet present in the target schema (e.g. a Table row that a Field refers to, or a base slot that a slot_usage customises) are listed.
+Everything in this section is always copied and cannot be individually deselected.

+**Section 2 — Dependent table records (optional)** Child records that belong to the selected rows — for example, Field rows that belong to a selected Table, or Enum value rows that belong to a selected Enum — are listed here.
+Uncheck the section to skip copying them entirely.

+**Section 3 — Copy picklists and picklist choices (optional)** Enumerations (picklists) referenced by the `range` attribute of selected or subordinate fields are listed here.
+Each enumeration has its own checkbox; expanding an enumeration shows a checkbox for each individual permissible value.
+All items are checked by default.

+- Uncheck an **enumeration** to skip that entire picklist and all its values.
+- Uncheck individual **permissible value** rows to copy the enumeration but exclude specific choices.

+> **Note:** If you choose not to copy a picklist that one or more fields reference in their `range`, those fields will show a validation error on the Field tab (broken enumeration reference).
+This is expected — you can resolve it later by either copying the missing picklist separately or updating the field's `range` to point to a picklist that already exists in the target schema.

 ### What gets copied automatically (dependencies)